LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ## 3.7.
 Usage of the extension-search-parameters.json file

-the LinuxForHealth FHIR Server supports multi-tenant SearchParameter extensions described in the extension-search-parameters.json file.
+The LinuxForHealth FHIR Server supports multi-tenant SearchParameter extensions described in the extension-search-parameters.json file.
 When the `extension-search-parameters.json` is missing, the SearchParameter value extraction tries to open the file for every resource.
 This is a file-system operation which results in a context switch and impacts performance.

-the LinuxForHealth FHIR Server team recommends each tenant include an `extension-search-parameters.json` file, even if it is empty.
+The LinuxForHealth FHIR Server team recommends each tenant include an `extension-search-parameters.json` file, even if it is empty.

 An example of the empty search parameters file is: